skybrud/Skybrud.Umbraco.Redirects/README.md

 1. [**ZIP file**][GitHubRelease]
 Grab a ZIP file of the latest release; unzip and move the contents to the root directory of your web application.

+## Features

+- Global dashboard for listing all redirects.
+Supports filtering and searching.

+- Property editor that can be added to either a content item or media item to show inbound redirects

+- Package only handles custom redirecs - eg. added manually by an editor.
+The will let Umbraco 7.5+ handle redirects for renamed pages

+- Includes a `RedirectsRepository` for managing the redirects from your own code

 [NuGetPackage]: https://www.nuget.org/packages/Skybrud.Umbraco.Redirects
 [GitHubRelease]: https://github.com/skybrud/Skybrud.Umbraco.Redirects